Extensions of Daubechies' theorem: Reinhardt domains, Hagedorn wavepackets and mixed-state localization operators: Introduction

 In this work we look for extensions of Daubechies' theorem.
 In the one-dimensional case some progress has already been made.
 It was shown in \cite{HermiteDaub} that if \(F\) is radial and \(g=\phi_n\) is a Hermite function, then the eigenfunctions of \(A_F^{\phi_n}\) are also the Hermite functions.
 Approaching the eigenvalue problem using the concept of double orthogonality, we generalize the result in \cite{HermiteDaub} to the multivariate case, and to a larger class of polyradial masks.
 The generalization relies on the characterization of compact localization operators due to Fernández and Galbis \cite{FG}.
+In the special case where \(F=\chi_{\Omega}\) is a characteristic function, we show that for Daubechies' theorem to hold, \(\Omega\) must be a Reinhardt domain, a well-known class of domains from several complex variables~\cite{SCVBook}.
+Thus, for Daubechies' theorem it is Reinhardt domains, not balls, which are the natural multivariate analogues of spherically symmetric sets.
 Moreover, we also prove a similar result for a class of generalized Hermite functions, namely the Hagedorn wavepackets \cite{Hagedorn1}.
-The eigenvalue problem for localization operators is known to be covariant under symplectic transforms \cite{FaberKrahn}, and the Hagedorn wavepackets explicitly describe the covariance in the case of a polyradial mask and a Hermite analysis window.
+The eigenvalue problem for localization operators is known to be covariant under symplectic transforms \cite{FaberKrahn,deGossonBook}, and the Hagedorn wavepackets serve as an explicit description of the symplectic covariance in the case of a polyradial mask and a Hermite analysis window.